Saigon Tomonkai

 Messages from the Members

-Minoru Asaga (Graduated in 1991, School of Science and Engineering)
+Yoshitake Murata (Graduated in 2014, School of Political Science and Economics)

 List of Overseas Branches/